AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 * **Hashing requirements:** All match key values must be trimmed, lowercased, and SHA256-hashed before upload.
 Collaboration does not hash or normalize data before ingestion.
 * **Column consistency:** All files under your configured path must use identical column structures.

 All match keys present in your audience files must also be enabled for your Collaboration account.
-See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys).
+See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys) for guidance.

 >[!IMPORTANT]
 >